 People and the Falls

 People have lived in this area for more than 10,000 years.
 First, the Kaingang.
 Then, the Guaraní.
-In 1541, Spanish explorer Álvar Núñez Cabeza de Vaca was the first European to see the falls.
+In 1541, a Spanish explorer was the first European to see the falls.

 Religious missionaries arrived in 1609.
 But, the Spanish forced them to leave in 1767.
-It wasn’t until the early 1880s that Western interest surfaced again.
+In the early 1880s, Westerners returned.

-Following a scientific expedition to the area, the first tourist trip was organized in 1901.
-The first national park, Iguazú National Park, opened in 1934.
-Five years later, its sister park opened in Brazil.
-Both are UNESCO World Heritage sites.
-And Iguazú Falls is one of the “New Seven Wonders of Nature.”
+Scientific expeditions led to the first tourist trip in 1901.
+Today, there are two national park sites.
+Iguazú Falls is thought of as one of the “New Seven Wonders of Nature.”

 This sign says, "Iguazú National Park, Argentina" in Spanish.